Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 #### Latency & Reliability

 We aim to keep Text moderation API fast enough to be used in real-time scenarios as comments are being written, with response times around 100ms.
-Different categories will have different latencies. **(to be finished and wait for developers' stress test)**
+Different categories will have different latencies. **(to be finished and wait for developer's stress test)**

 #### API Errors